Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: Numerical tests of the Matsubara GLE

 \subsection{Agreement between Matsubara dynamics and HEOM}

-Figure~\ref{fig:convergence_correction} shows that the $\langle \hat q^2\hat q^2(t)\rangle$ TCF computed using the real-noise Matsubara GLE is in very close agreement with the numerically exact HEOM results.
-Comparison with Fig.~\ref{fig:noisy} suggests that the small errors that remain are almost certainly the fault of the real-noise approximation (since the onset time and shape of the discrepency are the same in both cases); these errors are unlikely to be caused by the Matsubara approximation, namely the neglect of real-time coherence, which would be expected to affect the frequency of the oscillation.\cite{Althorpe2021} We also found that the linear $\langle \hat q\hat q(t)\rangle$ real-noise Matsubara TCF (not shown) agrees with the HEOM results to within graphical accuracy, and has converged by $M=15$ (thus correcting the very small discrepency between CMD and HEOM in Fig.~\ref{fig:morse}).
+Figure~\ref{fig:convergence_correction} shows that the $\langle \hat q^2\hat q^2(t)\rangle$ TCF computed using the real-noise Matsubara GLE for $\eta=2\eta_\text{crit}$ is in almost perfect agreement with the numerically exact HEOM results.
+We also found that the linear $\langle \hat q\hat q(t)\rangle$ real-noise Matsubara TCF (not shown) agrees with the HEOM results to within graphical accuracy, and has converged by $M=15$ (thus correcting the very small discrepency between CMD and HEOM in Fig.~\ref{fig:morse}).

 Figure~\ref{fig:3cases} shows what happens when we apply the Matsubara GLE at weaker bath-strengths.
-For $\eta=0.5\eta_\text{crit}$, the Matsubara TCF is in close agreement with the exact quantum result, until about $t=250$ a.u., after which the errors from the real-noise approximation cause a significant drift in the thermalisation.
-For $\eta=0.1\eta_\text{crit}$, however, the calculation was insufficiently stable to converge the TCFs with respect to $M$; in addition, the Matsubara TCF gives an erroneously blue-shifted frequency, which, given the low bath strength, is almost certainly caused by the neglect of real-time coherence.
+For $\eta=\eta_\text{crit}$ the Matsubara TCF is in very close agreement with the HEOM result, with a barely noticeable drift at longer times.
+For $\eta=0.5\eta_\text{crit}$, the Matsubara and HEOM TCFs are also in close agreement until about $t=250$~a.u., after which the errors from the real-noise approximation (cf~Fig.~2) cause a significant drift in the thermalisation.

+Finally, we also plot in Fig.~6 (see also Fig.~5b) the result of truncating the calculation at $M=1$, with all modes $0<|n|<(M_\text{eff}-1)/2$ included using the harmonic correction of Sec.~IVC.
+This approach is equivalent to using CMD to describe the motion of the centroid and treating the fluctuation dynamics harmonically.
+These results still have significant errors, but they are a marked improvent on the purely harmonic result (see Fig.~1 for $\eta=2\eta_\text{crit}$); this is consistent with the finding of Sec.~IVC that the dynamics of the centroid is much more anharmonic than that of the fluctuations.